-SB: Yes!... if it’s set up right, and if people can hear you and see you, and the room’s good and the mood is right, and I do my job well… you can reach those peaks of laughter and applause if you put in a good show.
-And in hosting and presenting awards, I always love that because I can always add in little jokes here and there that they’re not always expecting… boneless things, when they were just expecting it to be a bland and dry… and “let’s just get through this and this and this…”, whereas I love bringing it to life a bit more and making it more entertaining.
+SB: Yes!
+If it’s set up right, and if people can hear you and see you, and the room’s good and the mood is right, and I do my job well then you can reach those peaks of laughter and applause if you put in a good show.
+In hosting and presenting awards, I always love that because I can always add in little jokes here and there that they’re not always expecting… boneless things, when they were just expecting it to be a bland and dry… and “let’s just get through this and this and this…”, whereas I love bringing it to life a bit more and making it more entertaining.
 Because, obviously, inevitably ninety-five percent of the tables there aren’t up for that particular award; so, if you can keep them tuned-in and happy, then it makes their evening more fun.

 NMP: What are your views on swearing in corporate performances?

-SB: Well each corporate you have to take on its own merits, and I always make sure that I put in a call or a meeting before-hand, because I’m there to help their evening go off how they want it, and so I will be guided by what they want.
-Normally, people are pretty relaxed and they’ll use common sense, and I think we’re all adults in the room, and as long as you don’t start effing and jeffing, and certainly the c bomb has its own implications.
-I think by and large, if you use common sense, and you can feel it as a comic, and you can put the feelers out there, and if you get, “oohh”, then you’ve played it wrong.
+SB: With each corporate you have to take on its own merits, and I always make sure that I put in a call or a meeting before-hand, because I’m there to help their evening go off how they want it so I will be guided by what they want.
+Normally people are pretty relaxed and they’ll use common sense, and I think we’re all adults in the room, as long as you don’t start effing and jeffing.
+Certainly the c bomb has its own implications.
+By and large, if you use common sense, and you can feel it as a comic, and you can put the feelers out there, and if you get, “oohh”, then you’ve played it wrong.
 But I’ve never had that problem where I think I’ve overstepped the mark with swearing.
 It also depends on the time of day… the sort of event… just the feel in the room.
-And a good comic should be able to do that anyway.
+A good comic should be able to do that anyway.
 Plus, with the talks beforehand, you should be able to get it right every time.

 NMP: How important are the timings and structure for an awards ceremony?